kmherod/DAT511-Group-Project/README.md

  4. What does it mean for data to be "tidy"?
 How does our final tidy_data dataset follow tidy data principles?

    Tidy data is structured so the layout reflects the meaning of the data, with each variable in its own column and each observation in its own row.

  5. What is the interpretation of one row in the tidy_data dataset?
    What does a single value in one of the measurement columns represent?

- One row is a single observation.
-And a column represents a single measurement to that observation.
+    One row in the tidy_data dataset represents one subject performing one activity, with each column containing the average value of a specific measurement for a subject and activity combination.